taniyow/electron-react-tailwind/README.md

 }
 ```

+6. Replace `import './index.css';` with `import './index.jsx';` in the `renderer.js` file.

-6. To display or undisplay the DevTools, uncomment or comment the following code in the `main.js` file:
+7. To display or undisplay the DevTools, uncomment or comment the following code in the `main.js` file:
 ```js
 // Open the DevTools.
 mainWindow.webContents.openDevTools();
 ```

-7. For the built-in menu, set the following code in the `main.js` file:
+8. For the built-in menu, set the following code in the `main.js` file:
 ```js
 autoHideMenuBar: true, // hides the menu bar
 ```

-8. `npm install --save-dev tailwindcss postcss autoprefixer`
+9. `npm install --save-dev tailwindcss postcss autoprefixer`

-9. `npx tailwindcss init`
+10. `npx tailwindcss init`

-10. Add the following to the `tailwind.config.js` file:
+11. Add the following to the `tailwind.config.js` file:
 ```js
 content: ["./src/**/*.{html,js,jsx}"],
 ```

-11. Add the postcss-loader in `webpack.renderer.config.js`:
+12. Add the postcss-loader in `webpack.renderer.config.js`:
 ```js
 {
   loader: "postcss-loader",